 OK, you've got yourself a nice WhizBang stick bow, it feels comfortable to draw, you can hold it at full draw for a few seconds without shaking (well, not shaking too much - a little is fine and something you should be able to correct as your muscles become conditioned) ....

 Now, learn how to shoot.
 Again, seek local assistance, or better yet an archery coach, and one that is well versed in traditional archery - there is no substitute for this as well.
 Whether you employ split finger, or a three fingers under the nock string grip, that's your subjective choice.
 Shooting a stick bow essentially means nocking an arrow, gripping the string/arrow, drawing the arrow to your draw length, holding at full draw (this "holding" can be for a split second, or seconds), aiming at the target (or game), releasing the arrow and "following through".
 What was not included in the previous sentence is "stance" - how your body aligns with the target.
 Target archers have the luxury of a fixed stance, which is typically both feet in line with the target.
 Bowhunters learn to shoot accurately from many body positions, from standing, to kneeling, to sitting, to lying down.
 You MUST learn and acquire consistent accuracy at reasonable hunting distances, and shooting in positions other than the "target archery stance".
-For most trad bowhunters, this means hitting a 9" paper plate at 15 to 20 yards at the least.
+For most trad bowhunters, this means hitting a 9" paper plate at 15 yards, at the least.